The Mathematics Department provides math instruction that enables and empowers students

 The curriculum is a broad range of courses that:

-- Build a solid mathematical foundation for students of all ages and skill levels;
+- Builds a solid mathematical foundation for students of all ages and skill levels;

-- Develop the students' analytical, problem solving, and critical thinking skills; and
+- Develops the students' analytical, problem solving, and critical thinking skills; and

-- Provide students with the mathematical skills necessary for successful transfer to four-year institutions.
+- Provides students with the mathematical skills necessary for successful transfer to four-year institutions.